CortezStephanie/11-Note-Tracker-SC/README.md

 #### Test Instructions
 Jest
 ##### Questions
-If you have any questions please feel free to contact me at cortezstephanie222@yahoo.com <br>
+If you have any questions please feel free to contact me through my GitHub: [CortezStephanie](https://github.com/CortezStephanie)
-GitHub: CortezStephanie

-##### Links
-For Demo video please [click here](https://watch.screencastify.com/v/ZOlztKKqO3LGwN5j9AVe).